pypa/distlib/docs/overview.rst

 Distlib evolved out of ``packaging``
 ------------------------------------

-Distlib is a library which implements low-level functions which relate to packaging and distribution of Python software.
-It consists in part of some of the functions in the ``packaging`` Python package, which was intended to be released as part of Python 3.3, but which was removed shortly before Python 3.3 entered beta testing.
+Distlib is a library which implements low-level functions that relate to packaging and distribution of Python software.
+It consists in part of the functions in the ``packaging`` Python package, which was intended to be released as part of Python 3.3, but was removed shortly before Python 3.3 entered beta testing.

 What was the problem with ``packaging``?